esy/esy.github.io/docs/how-it-works.md

 The `build` entry in the `esy` config object is an array of build steps executed in sequence.

-There are many build in environment variables that are automatically available to you in your build steps.
+There are many built-in environment variables that are automatically available to you in your build steps.
 Many of these have been adapted from other compiled package managers such as OPAM or Cargo.
-They are detailed in the [PJC][] spec which `esy` attempts to adhere to.
+They are detailed in the [PJC](https://github.com/jordwalke/PackageJsonForCompilers) spec which `esy` attempts to adhere to.

-For example, the environment variables `$cur__target_dir` is an environment variable set up which points to the location that `esy` expects you to place your build artifacts into. `$cur__install` represents a directory that you are expected to install your final artifacts into.
+For example, the environment variable `$cur__target_dir` points to the location where `esy` expects to find your build artifacts. `$cur__install` represents a directory that you are expected to install your final artifacts into.

 A typical configuration might build the artifacts into the special build